koenieee/cbr2PDF-Converter/README.md

 4. When the task is done, you get a popup right in your taskbar
 5. Output name is in the same location as the CBR file and has the same file name except for *.cbr

+Or just click in Windows Explorer on a CBZ/CBR file to convert it into PDF.

 #Other Bugs
-+ English language support
 + Better and faster creation of PDF's from CBR's
 + Support for multiple CBR's files
 + Support for converting a whole directory
-+ Bug fix to get the software working when right clicking
 + Bug fix for bigger CBR's (some of them don't work because the images are not scaled correctly)

 #TODO
-1. Upload source code to github

-2. Fix Bugs
+1. Fix Bugs
+2. Implement new features.

 #Project Link
 The offical page of this project is can be found here: